Yes, We Continue Wearing Masks—Here’s Why: Common Questions Answered

 Detailed Explanation:

-• Another crucial consideration is the risk of Long COVID, which can affect people of any age or health status.
-Even if an initial infection seems mild, some individuals develop long-term symptoms that can impact their daily lives for months—or even longer.
+- Another crucial consideration is the risk of Long COVID, which can affect people of any age or health status.
+Even if an initial infection seems mild, a significant number of individuals develop long-term symptoms that can impact their daily lives for months—or even longer.
 Preventing infection helps avoid these potential complications, which is why taking simple precautions like wearing a well-fitted mask makes sense even for those not traditionally labeled “vulnerable.”

 Short Answer: Masks are a tool we can use when and where it makes sense—especially indoors, in poorly ventilated areas, or when community transmission is high.